Royal train: Ethiopia

 Emperor Menelik II was known to use a special first class saloon when travelling on the Franco-Ethiopian Railroad.
 In 1935, Emperor Haile Selassie of Ethiopia received two carriages from the Société Franco-Belge in Raismes.
 Another two from the Decauville works were commissioned in 1954.
-As of its last use in 1973, prior to the Emperor's overthrow in a coup d'etat the following year, the imperial train consisted of two locomotives, a baggage car with a diesel generator, four imperial carriages for the emperor and his family (lounge, sleeping compartments, offices, kitchen and restaurant), two first class salon-sleeper cars for guests of the royal family and government officials, and two seconnd passenger cars.
+As of its last use in 1973, prior to the Emperor's overthrow in a coup d'etat the following year, the imperial train consisted of two locomotives, a baggage car with a diesel generator, four imperial carriages for the emperor and his family (lounge, sleeping compartments, offices, kitchen and restaurant), two first class salon-sleeper cars for guests of the royal family and government officials, and two second passenger cars.
 Today the cars are held in storage in the obscure Railway Museum in the yards of Legehar train station, but as of the early 2000s were kept in good condition and are occasionally open for public viewing.